Teknikens-Hus/calendar-to-mqtt/README.md

     URL: "https://outlook.office365.com/xxxxx.ics"
     Interval: 60
 ```
-The topic then becomes: _great-success/Room 1/today/events_
+The topics then becomes:
+  - _great-success/Room 1/today/all/events_
+  - _great-success/Room 1/today/upcoming/events_

+All events contains all events for today.
+Upcoming events contains all events minus the ones that have already passed.

-And with a payload like:
+A payload might look like:
 ```json
 [
   {